-- A.1.
+A.1.
 Process for Identifying Needs: Describe the district's process for identifying needs of migratory children and youth, including preschool migratory children and migratory children who have dropped out of school.
 Include the timeframe/date of the most current needs assessment surveys administered for parents and staff and describe any other data sources used to determine the needs of migratory children.
 This should describe the district's process for surveying staff and parents.
 Who reviews this data?
 When?
 What other data sources are consulted?
-The Office of Migrant Education recommends demographic and assessment data disaggregated by migrant and non-migrant, priority for services and grade level be reviewed. - A.2.
+The Office of Migrant

+Education recommends demographic and assessment data disaggregated by migrant and nonmigrant, priority for services and grade level be reviewed.

+A.2.
 Identified Needs: What needs were identified in the needs assessment?
 Include both the academic needs and the unique needs of the migratory children and youth related to their migratory lifestyle and any other needs that are necessary to permit them to participate effectively in school.
 What were the results of the needs assessment?
 Include both academic and non-academic.
 Note: A "need" refers to the gap or discrepancy between a present state (what is) and a desired state (what should be).
 The need is neither the present nor the future state; it is the gap between them.
 Below is an example.

-Desired State: What Should Be Current State: What Is Need: Gap 100% of third grade migrant 30% of third grade migrant 70% of third grade migrant students use phonics knowledge students use phonics knowledge children must learn to use and word parts to figure out how and word parts to figure out how phonics knowledge and word to pronounce words they do not to pronounce words they do not parts to figure out how to recognize. recognize. pronounce words they do not recognize.
+Desired State: What Should Be Current State: What Is Need: Gap 100% of third grade migrant 30% of third grade migrant 70% of third grade migrant students use phonics knowledge students use phonics children must learn to use phonics and word parts to figure out how knowledge and word parts to knowledge and word parts to to pronounce words they do not figure out how to pronounce figure out how to pronounce recognize. words they do not recognize. words they do not recognize.